 The Chuck Norris system

-In 1990, Norris invented his own martial art style, based on his Tang Soo Do training in Korea, formerly known as “Chun Kuk Do.”
+In 1990, Norris invented his own martial arts style based on his Tang Soo Do training in Korea, formerly known as “Chun Kuk Do.”

 Chuck Norris and Bruce Lee

-Norris and Lee met in 1968 at a Karate Tournament, and even though the two were never involved in an actual fight with each other, they trained together for two years in Norris’ backyard.
+Norris and Lee met in 1968 at a Karate Tournament they even trained together for two years in Norris’ backyard.

 The reason Norris started acting